apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 paragraph&gt;pagination&gt; <wbr />Window/Orphan control setting lost after save the .doc file by aoo 3.4</li>
     <li>
-The title text is Align left in sample file, while in MS Office ,it is align right.</li>
+The title text is Align left in sample file, while in MS Office, it is aligned right.</li>
     <li>
 he table border got lost when open the .ppt file in AOO</li>
     <li>